-Tenant Dispute Resolution
+Tenant Dispute Resolution Process

-The Army Housing office at Fort Cavazos takes resident concerns very seriously, it is our piority and desires to address and resolve all issues in a timely manner.
-As the Army's oversight for Calvary Family Housing we act as a disinterested party in the informal and formal complaint process.
+The RCI Office at Fort Sam Houston takes resident concerns very seriously, it is our goal to address and resolve all issues in a timely manner.
+As the Army's oversight for Hunt Military Communities (HMC) here at Fort Sam Houston, we act as a disinterested party in the informal and formal complaint process.

-Our aim is the successful mediation of the issues and the satisfaction of all parties involved.
-The most important step in the dispute resolution and addressing the resident concerns or questions, is addressing it with your Calvary Family Housing (CFH) community office.
+Out aim is the successful mediation of the issues and the satisfaction of all parties involved.
+The most important step in the process for addressing resident concerns, questions, or disputes is addressing it with your HMC community office.

-Steps 1 in the Dispute Resolution Process
+Step 1 in the Dispute Resolution Process